Free Indoor Play Spaces for Kids on Long Island

 Enjoy these unique play destinations, but remember at most venues a parent/adult must be present to supervise children.

-Broadway Mall — Hicksville
+Broadway Commons — Hicksville

-Roosevelt Field Mall — Garden City
+Roosevelt Field — Garden City

 Westfield Sunrise — Massapequa